I enjoy being resourceful, and I am especially fond of baking.

 - Bake a round cake.
 (Follow cooling directions.
-Cake comes out best cool but not cooled overnight in the pan, so remove it from the pan after the recommended cooling time for optimal results.)
+The cake comes out best cool but not cooled overnight in the pan, so remove it from the pan after the recommended cooling time for optimal results.)

 - Cut the top curve off.

-- Flip over and use as guide to cut bottom curve off of cake.
+- Flip it over and use it as a guide to cut the bottom curve off of the cake.

-- Flip back over and put against bottom with the point down.
+- Flip it back over and put it against the bottom with the point down.

-- Trim curves from top points (does not need to be perfect).
+- Trim the curves from the top points (it does not need to be perfect).